HildoBijl/stepwise/frontend/src/ui/form/inputs/README.md

 - `placeholder`: What is the default placeholder?
 - `validate`: What is the default validation function?
-- `initialData`: What is the initial data object?
+- `initialSI`: What is the initial SI object?
 It is generally of the form `{ type: 'Float', value: { number: '314.159', power: '-2' }, cursor: { part: 'number', cursor: 4 } }`, where value and cursor can be very deep objects, if needed.
-- `isEmpty`: Gets a data object and checks whether it's empty.
+- `isEmpty`: Gets an FI object and checks whether it's empty.
 Is used to check if the placeholder should be shown.
-- `JSXObject`: Gets a `data` object expanded as its properties and renders JSX to be shown in the field contents.
+- `JSXObject`: Gets an `FI` object expanded as its properties and renders JSX to be shown in the field contents.
 - `keyboardSettings`: The settings that need to be applied for the site-based keyboard.
-It can be a function, receiving a `data` object and returning said keyboard settings.
+It can be a function, receiving an `FI` object and returning said keyboard settings.
-- `keyPressToData`: Gets `(keyInfo, data, contentsElement, fieldElement)` and needs to return, based on this information, the adjusted `data` object.
+- `keyPressToFI`: Gets `(keyInfo, FI, contentsElement, fieldElement)` and needs to return, based on this information, the adjusted `FI` object.
 Note: this includes both the `value` and the `cursor`.
-- `mouseClickToCursor`: Gets `(evt, data, contentsElement)` and needs to return, based on this information, an adjusted `cursor` object.
+- `mouseClickToCursor`: Gets `(evt, FI, contentsElement)` and needs to return, based on this information, an adjusted `cursor` object.
 - `getStartCursor`: Gets `(value, cursor)` and needs to determine what the leftmost (home) position of the `cursor` would be.
 - `getEndCursor`: Gets `(value, cursor)` and needs to determine what the rightmost (end) position of the `cursor` would be.
 - `isCursorAtStart`: Gets `(value, cursor)` and checks whether the cursor is at the start.
 Returns a boolean.